Our Family of Companies

 How long does the process take?

 Timing varies by case, but we’ll start our review as soon as we receive all required documents.
-Claims involving contestability, foreign death, or higher dollar amounts may take longer to process.
+Claims involving contestability or foreign death, for example, may take longer to process.

 How will I receive my payment?